When Exhaustion Feels Overwhelming

 And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.— Ephesians 6:4, KJV

 Dear new parent, take a deep breath.
-You are doing holy work, even when it feels messy and hard.
+You are doing holy work, even when it feels messy, exhausting, and overwhelming.
+You do not need to be a perfect parent; you simply need to point your child to a perfect Savior.
 Let these KJV Bible verses for new parents be the anchor that steadies your heart.
-God is with you in every sleepless night and every joyful milestone.
-You are never alone.
+God is with you in every sleepless night, every diaper change, and every joyful milestone.
+You are never alone on this journey.